• Skip to primary navigation

 Instructions

-• Add the whole chicken, onion, ginger, salt and mushroom powder to a 6 to 8 quart pot.
+• Add the whole chicken, onion, garlic, ginger, salt and mushroom powder to a 6 to 8 quart pot.
 Fill the pot with water, enough to cover ingredients.

 • Take the pot of water to a boil on high heat, then reduce the heat to a simmer on medium low heat.